 In 2000, I began teaching basic Spanish adult classes in the evenings for Dixie State College Community Ed.
 I determined that because of the remoteness of Washington County, such a class would only last for a few years then I would have to give it up because of lack of students.
 So far, the enrollments have been steady and the classes continue to have success.

-In 1974 while at school, I met the love of my life, Diane Peterson, and two years later we were married.
-We have six beautiful children and six wonderful grandchildren.
+In 1975 while at school, I met the love of my life, Diane Peterson, and one year later we were married.
+We have six beautiful children and eleven wonderful grandchildren.